Statistical learning on measures: an application to persistence diagrams: Introduction

 \section{Introduction}

 We consider the problem of classifying measures over some metric space.
-This problem appears as a generalization of standard supervised classification where the data are no longer vectors from a Euclidean space but point clouds or even continuous measures.
-There are several lines of work looking at this problem from various perspectives.
+In traditional machine learning, data points are often represented as vectors in Euclidean space, where each dimension corresponds to a feature, making the data suitable for processing by models designed to handle fixed-length numerical inputs.
+This problem appears as a special instance of standard supervised classification where the data are no longer vectors from a Euclidean space but point clouds or even continuous measures.
+There are several lines of work looking at this classification task from various perspectives.
 If the measure is a finite sum of Dirac masses, this problem boils down to multi-instance learning (MIL), where the data are bags of points.
 This terminology originates in the works from \cite{dietterich1997solving} in the context of drug design.
 A typical strategy in MIL is to consider a standard classifier over the points from the bag and aggregate the individual labels to classify the entire bag.
 We refer to the survey from \cite{amores2013multiple} for a comprehensive review of the methods used in multi-instance classification.
-Closer to our work is the paper by \cite{sabato2012multi}, which studies the properties of MIL from a statistical learning perspective.
+MIL has since been used as a way to improve machine learning pipelines, for instance by the adjunction of an MIL pooling layer in neural networks \citep{gadermayr2024multiple, deng2024cross} Closer to our work is the paper by \cite{sabato2012multi}, which studies the properties of MIL from a statistical learning perspective.
 More general are the works on distribution regression initiated by \cite{hein2005hilbertian} for learning on general metric spaces.
 For instance, \cite{muandet2012learning} tackles the case of classification of distribution and \cite{poczos2013distribution} that of regression.
 The theory for simple kernel estimators has been developed in \cite{szabo2016learning}.
 Another recent perspective regarding distribution learning follows the works by \cite{moosmuller2020linear} and \cite{khurana2023supervised}, where the authors consider that each class consists of perturbations of a "mother distribution" and tackle this problem using tools from optimal transport.
+In the case of input point cloud data, several neural network architectures have been proposed \citep{qi2017pointnet, qi2017pointnet++, zhou2024tnpc}.
 To conclude our overview of measure-learning methods, we can cite the work from \cite{chazal2021clustering}, where the authors vectorize the measures to cluster them or perform a supervised learning task.
 The setting we consider is very general in the type of measures we handle, and vectorization-free.
 We consider simple classifiers based on integrals over the sample measure, and we look at the theoretical performance of such classifiers by relating complexity measures such as Rademacher complexity and covering numbers to their counterparts in the base space.
 This follows a similar approach as \cite{sabato2012multi}, while we allow for more general inputs.
 We can therefore derive generalization error bounds, see \cite{mohri2018foundations} for an introduction to these concepts.
 We introduce specific classification algorithms which fit into this framework and that discriminate according to the fraction of the mass each measure puts in a well-chosen area.